A-LinCui/DLtorch/README.md

-## DLtorch: A simple deep learning framework based on pytorch.
+# DLtorch: A Simple Deep Learning Framework based on Pytorch